iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: Dabbling on PWA
+      date: 2023-12-17
+      summary: The next step that I am doing for probable train is turn it into a PWA.
+      link: /dabbling-on-pwa

     - title: Finished Probable Train.
 Playing on Lichess
       date: 2023-12-10
       summary: I have finished the main functionality of probable train.
 I have also started playing other people on Lichess.